-- 1. In the event Local 145 desires to meet and confer in good faith on the provisions of the successor agreement, it shall serve upon the City not later than February 4, 2002, its written request to commence meeting and conferring in good faith, as well as its full and entire written proposals for such successor agreements with the exception of initial salary or other economic proposals which shall be presented no later than February 25, 2002.
-Upon receipt of such written notice and proposals, meet and confer shall begin no later than April 1, 2002. - 2.
-The City will serve Local 145 by March 11, 2002, its full and entire written proposal except in the matter of salaries or other economic provisions.
-Upon receipt of such notice of proposals, meet and confer shall begin no later than April 1, 2002, at which time the City will present its initial economic proposal.
+1. In the event Local 145 desires to meet and confer in good faith on the provisions of the successor agreement, it shall serve upon the City not later than February 3, 2006, its written request to commence meeting and conferring in good faith, as well as its full and entire written proposals for such successor agreements with the exception of initial salary or other economic proposals which shall be presented no later than February 24, 2006.

+- 2. The City will serve Local 145 by March 10, 2006, its full and entire written proposal except in the matter of salaries or other economic provisions.
+Meet and confer shall begin no later than April 1, 2006, at which time the City will present its full economic proposal.
 Notwithstanding the above, if federal or state governments take action that has direct effect upon the areas which fall within meet and confer, the City may submit proposals concerning these areas at later dates. - 3.
-Resolution of Impasses - A. The impasse procedure may be invoked only after the possibility of settlement by direct discussion has been exhausted. - B. Any party may initiate the impasse procedure by filing a written request with the City Council for an impasse meeting together with a statement of its position on all disputed issues. - Upon direction of the City Council, an impasse meeting shall be scheduled within five days with the Management Team after the filing of the written request for such meeting, with written notice to all parties affected. - 2.
+Resolution of Impasses - A. The impasse procedure may be invoked only after the possibility of settlement by direct discussion has been exhausted. - B. Any party may initiate the impasse procedure by filing a written request with the City Council for an impasse meeting together with a statement of its position on all disputed issues. - 1.
+Upon direction of the City Council, an impasse meeting shall be scheduled within five days with the Management Team after the filing of the written request for such meeting, with written notice to all parties affected. - 2.
 The purpose of such impasse meeting is to permit a review of the position of all parties in a final effort to reach agreement on the disputed issues. - C. If no impasse meeting is held pursuant to B1 above or no agreement is reached at an impasse meeting, impasses shall then be resolved by a determination by the Civil Service Commission or the City Council after a hearing on the merits of the dispute.
-Determination of which of the above bodies shall resolve a particular impasse shall be dependent upon:

-- 1. The subject matter of the impasse, and - 2.
-The applicable provisions of the Charter and Municipal Code of the City of San Diego as interpreted by the City Attorney.
+Determination of which of the above bodies shall resolve a particular impasse shall be dependent upon: - 1.
+The subject matter of the impasse, and - 2.
+The applicable provisions of the Charter and Municipal Code of the City of San Diego as interpreted by the City Attorney. - 4.
+During the term of this MOU, if any provision regarding the level of pension benefits and/or pension contributions and/or the availability of a defined benefit pension plan is invalidated by court order or by an amendment to the State Constitution, the reductions in the "pick-up" contained in Article 23 of this MOU will immediately sunset and revert back to the level of "pick-up" in effect on June 30, 2005, and the parties will reopen negotiations on pension issues.